 called Hackers for Hackers for eight years now.

-Interviewer: Compare what's going on in Brazil to what's
+Interviewer: Compare what's going on in Brazil to what's happening in

 the United States.
 There are some subtle differences there,

-Rodrigo Branco: Actually, there are a lot of challenges for
+Rodrigo Branco: Actually, there are a lot of challenges for implementing

 security in Brazil because of piracy.
 The end user in Brazil

 usually doesn't buy software.
 It's very common to have pirated